tenJirka/reGenda/README.md

 ## Configuration

-Server that reGegenda communicates with can't be set up from UI, so you **have to** edit config file before using it.
+Servers that reGegenda communicates with can't be set up from UI, so you **have to** edit config file before using it.

 This should be necessary to do only once.

 Config file destination should be  `/opt/etc/reGenda/config.yml`.
 Default location of example config file is `/opt/etc/reGenda/config.yml.example`.

-If you are installing from package, post install script will create config file for you if not exists yet, but you have to fill informations about your server and your user.
+If you are installing from package, post install script will create config file for you if not exists yet, but you have to fill informations about your servers and your users.

 You can do this by this command: